-Impairment

-- Prior asset group impairments on operating lease ROU asset measurement - Testing operating leases for impairment - Head lease's lease term in a sublease situation - Sales-type leases with significant variable payments
+- Impairment - Prior asset group impairments on operating lease ROU asset measurement - Testing operating leases for impairment - Head lease's lease term in a sublease situation - Sales-type leases with significant variable payments

+- 1. Objective of the Revenue Standard

 - 2. Overview of the New Revenue Standard

 - 3. Key Takeaways of the Leases Standard

 - 4. Overview of the New Leases Standard

+- 5. Appendix Resources